-Liability insurance does not necessarily come with College Student Personal Property Insurance plans, but you can request that it can be added.
-Make sure and pay the extra couple of dollars for liability insurance because while away at college your liability risk may be higher than you realize.
+Liability insurance does not necessarily come with plans to cover a college student's personal property, but you can request that it be added.
+Make sure and pay the extra dollars for liability insurance because while away at college, your liability risk may be higher than you realize.

 Liability Insurance for College Roommates — Don't Assume You're Covered

-Nothing is really free, but this is close to it since it will not cost you or your parents any additional money.
-You may be able to take advantage of student away at school personal property coverage under a parent's home insurance policy if you fit the criteria of a college student away at school.
-Insurance companies may list limitations on age of the student or the location of their college residence.
-Before you assume you have coverage contact your home insurance company to let them know and ask your representative if you are covered and for how much.
+Nothing is really free, but this may be close to it since it may not cost you or your parents any additional money.
+You may be able to take advantage of "student away at school personal property coverage" (or a similar option) under a parent's home insurance policy if you fit the criteria of a college student away at school.
+Insurance companies may list limitations on the age of the student or the location of their college residence.
+Before you assume you have coverage, contact your home insurance company to let them know and ask your agent if you are covered and for how much.

 Advantage of Using a Parent's Insurance Policy to Cover College Students